 If you feel guilty about holding onto excess stuff, relax.
 You’re only human.
 Apparently, our dependent relationship with things has been going on for some 2.5 million years.
 For those of you not great at history, that’s before Walmart opened.

 I recently read an article in which one Ian Hodder, an archaeologist and professor of anthropology at Stanford University, said that at the heart of humanity’s history is a dependency on objects.
 I had to talk to this guy.

 Hodder, also the author of “Where Are We Heading?
 The Evolution of Humans and Things,” (Yale University Press, 2018), and “Entangled: An Archaeology of the Relationships between Humans and Things” (Wiley-Blackwell, 2012), was presumably also intrigued to find where the paths of a modern-day home columnist and a scholar of the ancient realm might intersect, as he agreed to an interview.

-Since I cannot improve upon what was actually said, I am simply going to deliver our conversation to you as it unfolded, best as I can.
+Since I cannot improve upon what was actually said by making any of it up, as I usually do, I am simply going to deliver our conversation to you as it unfolded, best as I can.
 (Parentheticals reflect unspoken narrative.)

 Marni: I bet you’re wondering why a home design columnist wants to interview you.

 Hodder: Well, I am curious to hear what questions you have for me.

 Marni: We both write about our attachment to things.
 How do you explain it?

 Hodder: In the long sweep of human history, the reasons we first got attached to things were much more practical.
 The first items we attached to were tools that helped us build houses or get food.
 We’ve found stone tools in Africa, flaked pebbles, that date back 2.5 million years.
 Then items became very important socially, as they became markers of identity and status.